Bunker Hill Community College

 Bunker Hill Community College (BHCC) is a public community college with multiple campuses in the Greater Boston area.
-Founded in 1973 in the Charlestown neighborhood of Boston, Massachusetts, BHCC provides higher education and job training services at two campuses and three satellite locations.
+Founded in 1973 in the Charlestown neighborhood of Boston, Massachusetts, United States, BHCC provides higher education and job training services at two campuses and three satellite locations.

-BHCC is the state's largest community college, enrolling more than 13,000 students in day, afternoon, evening, late-evening, weekend, in web-based and distance-learning courses.
+BHCC is the state's largest community college, enrolling more than 13,000 students in day, afternoon, evening, late-evening, weekend, and web-based distance-learning courses.
 It is also one of the state's most diverse institutions of higher education: 24% of the students are African-American, 24% are white or caucasian, and 24% Latino.
 More than half are women.
 Students' average age is 27.
 The college enrolls more than 800 international students who come from about 100 countries and speak more than 75 languages.

-Overview
+History

 Bunker Hill Community College's 42 acre main campus is in Boston's Charlestown neighborhood, on the site of the former Charlestown State Prison that closed in 1955.
 It is served by the MBTA Orange Line rapid transit station called Community College, and sits near the site of the 1775 Battle of Bunker Hill in the American Revolutionary War.
 Bunker Hill Community College is accredited by the New England Commission of Higher Education.